its-nate/its-nate/README.md

 You can learn more about me [here](https://itsnate.dev).

-I currently do contract and subcontract work through my company, [Holistic Web Solutions](https://holisticwebsolutions.com).
+I'm a Frontend Developer at AndAlways and do contract and subcontract work through my company, [Holistic Web Solutions](https://holisticwebsolutions.com).

 <!--
 **its-nate/its-nate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.